25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 Emma Matsson

 Emma Matsson is the development manager for Age-friendly Gothenburg, Sweden.
-She has established a network of age-friendly colleages in all of the involved municipality departments and companies in Gothenburg, and facilitate the work with Gothenburg´s actionplan.
+She has established a network of age-friendly colleages in all of the involved municipality departments and companies in Gothenburg, and facilitate the work with Gothenburg's actionplan.
 Age-friendly Gothenburg host a network of senior citizens called Future Developers who live all over Gothenburg and contribute voluntarily to the work.
-Age-friendly Gothenburg also host a collaboration-platform Årsrika Göteborg which involves different stakeholders actors in society, and has formed a partnership with AgeCap, Centre for Ageing and Health at the University of Gothenburg.
+Age-friendly Gothenburg also host a collaboration-platform Årsrika Göteborg which involves different stakeholders in society, and has formed a partnership with AgeCap, Centre for Ageing and Health, University of Gothenburg.

 Siri Arntzen-Ratnarajan